davidgomezpr1/Python_Correlation_Movie/README.md

 ## Business Request

 As a data analyst working for a film production company, internal stakeholders wanted me to dig into data for the past few decades of the film business to help them address their hypotheses.
-Bringing clarity to these, would have a significant impact on their company goals for the coming year.
+Bringing clarity to these, will have a significant impact on their company goals for the coming year.

 The following hypotheses were provided for me to test: